-HOUSTON – He plays the firefighter in KPRC 2's Fight 2 End Childhood Cancer PSA.
-We asked his mom Kimberly Rex to give KPRC 2 some background on Lane Rex's battle with cancer.
+HOUSTON – Lane was 8 years old when he played the firefighter in KPRC 2′s Fight 2 End Pediatric Cancer PSA.
+We asked his mom Kimberly Rex to give KPRC 2 an update and some background on Lane Rex’s battle with cancer.

-Lane is 8 years old.
-He battled cancer for 1,217 days and rang the end-of-treatment bell at Texas Children's Hospital on December 12, 2018.
+Meet Lane Rex.
+Lane is now 10 years old and has been off treatment for 2.5 years.
+He’s a straight-A student who loves his family, his dogs and baseball!
+He battled cancer for 1,217 days and rang the end-of-treatment bell at Texas Children’s Hospital on December 12, 2018.